 The city is continuing to work to help the remaining homeless population find housing.

-Abilene is the ninth city in the country to end veteran homelessness.
-The city is part of Built For Zero, a movement of over 70 communities working to find housing for the homeless.
+Abilene is part of Built For Zero, a movement of over 70 communities working to find housing for the homeless.

 CNN reports that each day in the U.S., 40,000 veterans face homelessness.